SherineAwad/multiomicsGRN/README.md

 - **Linking regions to genes**
   Uses gene expression to correlate accessible regions (from scATAC) with nearby genes, helping identify which open regions actually regulate those genes.
+  And here we mean accessible regions are likely associated with gene activation not just close by the genome.

 - **Scoring and validating regulatory modules**
   Tests TF → region → gene modules against expression patterns — co-expressed target genes strengthen the TF–gene link.